Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: High-dimensional Generalization

-Figure~\ref{fig: 2d example phase p}, left, shows the phase portrait of model~\eqref{eq: 2d example} for nominal parameter values ($\pi=(3.0,4.0,0.3,1.0)$).
-Our goal is to enhance the stability and increase the basin of attraction of equilibrium 6.
-More precisely, we want to decrease both eigenvalues $\lambda_1,\lambda_2$ of the linearization of model~\eqref{eq: 2d example} at equilibrium 6 by at least one unit.
-We apply Control Strategy~\ref{CS: uner actu eig} through MGDA~\cite{desideri2012multiple} to simultaneously descend the gradient associated to the two eigenvalues.
-The two used control hyperparameters are $\varepsilon=10^{-2}$ and $n_{\rm ite}=1000$.
+Figure~\ref{fig: 2d example phase p}({\bf a}), shows the phase portrait of model~\eqref{eq: 2d example} for nominal parameter values ($\pi=(3.0,4.0,0.3,1.0)$).
+Our goal is to \RM{ increase the basin of attraction of equilibrium $e_6$ (determined by the stable manifold branches highlighted in gray).
+We propose to do so by decreasing the real part of both eigenvalues $\lambda_1,\lambda_2$ of the linearization of model~\eqref{eq: 2d example} at equilibrium 6 by at least 1.5 units each.\footnote{This choice is for purely illustrative purposes.}} We apply Control Strategy~\ref{CS: fully actu eig} \RM{with} MGDA~\cite{desideri2012multiple} to simultaneously descend \RM{along} the gradients associated to the two eigenvalues.
+The two control hyperparameters used are $\varepsilon=10^{-2}$ and $n_{\rm ite}=1000$. \RM{As an illustration, in the underactuated control case only variations along the two most sensitive parameters were allowed, with the other two components projected to zero.}

-Figure~\ref{fig: 2d control} shows the action of our control strategy.
-Both controlled eigenvalues decrease along control iterations as desired (Figure~\ref{fig: 2d control}, left).
-The control goal is achieved in 544 iterations.
-As predicted by our theory, the parameter control signal also increases the size of the basing of attraction of equilibrium 6, as determined by the stable manifolds of saddle points 5 and 6 (Figure~\ref{fig: 2d example phase p}, right).
-Tracking the evolution of the computed parameter control direction across iterations reveals the control parameter sensitivity (Figure~\ref{fig: 2d control}, center; see Section~\ref{sec: par sens}).
-The resulting evolution of the controlled parameters is shown in Figure~\ref{fig: 2d control}, right.
+\RM{Figure~\ref{fig: 2d example phase p}({\bf b}) shows the result of our control strategy after 544 iterations.
+The size of the basin of attraction was estimated by randomly selecting initial conditions on the square $[-2, 2]\times[-2, 2]$ according to a uniform distribution and by recording the end state of each individual simulation.
+Simulation time was taken to be sufficiently long to ensure that practically steady-state was reached.
+The change in the size of the basin of attraction of each stable equilibrium $e_0,e_2,e_6,e_8$ was computed simply as the ratio between the number of initial conditions converging to it before and after control was applied.
+Both the full and the under-actuated control signal successfully increase the size of the basin of attraction of equilibrium $e_6$ by roughly $30\%$, while roughly maintaining or decreasing the size of the basin of attraction of the other stable equilibria. }